ESR-NZ/human_genomics_pipeline/docs/running_on_a_single_machine.md

 This software is commonly pre-installed on HPC's, likely available as modules that can be loaded.
 Talk to your system administrator if you need help with this.

-## 5. Create and activate a conda environment with software for installing databases
+## 5. Create and activate a conda environment with software for downloading databases

 This installs [gsutil](https://cloud.google.com/storage/docs/gsutil), [wget](https://www.gnu.org/software/wget/) and their dependencies